Stripe Setup

-Gravity takes care of the hard-work of creating and managing subscriptions in your application, but you will need to create a Stripe account and configure a few settings before you can start processing payments and making some sweet dolla.
+Gravity handles the hard work of creating and managing subscriptions in your application, you just need to [create a Stripe account](https://dashboard.stripe.com/register) and configure a few settings before you can start processing payments.

 While you can run Stripe in test mode without an SSL certificate, you will need one before you can use Stripe in your live application.